panda3d/panda3d-docs/programming/shaders/compute-shaders.rst

 ``imageStore``, which now take integer texel coordinates.

-On the application side, however, telling the shader which image to use still happens in the same way as usual, using the ``set_shader_input`` function.
+On the application side, however, telling the shader which image to use still happens in the same way as usual, using the :meth:`~.NodePath.set_shader_input()` function.
 However, it is very important that the texture has a *sized* format, rather than a regular format:

 .. only:: python